tom-howard/ros2/docs/course/part1.md

 ## Publishers and Subscribers: A *ROS Communication Method*

 ROS Topics are key to making things happen on a robot.
 Nodes can publish (*write*) and/or subscribe to (*read*) ROS Topics in order to share data around the ROS network.
 Data is published to topics using *ROS Messages*.
-As we've just learnt, the `teleop_keyboard` node was publishing messages to a topic (`/cmd_vel`) to make the robot move earlier.
+As we've just learnt, the `teleop_keyboard` node was publishing messages to a topic (`/cmd_vel`) to make the robot move.

 Let's have a look at this in a bit more detail...